-This course is a continuation of CHIN 101 and continues to review the basic vocabulary and grammar patterns and to build competence in all four skill areas: speaking, listening, reading and writing.
+This course counts toward a Michigan Transfer Agreement General Education Requirement.
+This Course is Typically Offered: Fall, Winter CHIN 201 - Intermediate Chinese 1 Credits: 4 Lecture Contact Hours: 4 Description: This course is a continuation of CHIN 102 and continues to cover vocabulary and grammar patterns and build competence in all four skill areas: speaking, listening, reading and writing.
 Through varied activities, emphasis will be placed on oral proficiency and communication.
 An appreciation of Chinese culture will be an integral part of the course.

-CHIN 201 Intermediate Chinese 1

-Recommended: CHIN 102 with a minimum grade of 2.0 or two years of high school Chinese or equivalent language knowledge.
+Prerequisites: None.
+Corequisites: None.
+Recommended: CHIN 102 with a minimum grade of 2.0 or two years of high school Chinese or equivalent language knowledge Course Category: Liberal Arts | Humanities This course counts toward Schoolcraft's General Education Requirements.